twentyhq/twenty/README.md

     </picture>
 </p>

-## See rich notes tasks displayed in a timeline:
+## See rich notes displayed in a timeline:

 <p align="center">
     <picture>